Economy of Algeria: Banking and finance

 Algeria's banking sector is dominated by public banks, which suffer from high levels of non-performing loans to state-owned enterprises (SOEs).
 As of 2007, public banks controlled 95 percent of total bank assets.
 In 2007 nonperforming loans represented a towering 38 percent of total loans at public banks, according to International Monetary Fund (IMF) estimates.
 Modest progress has been made in implementing several reforms proposed by the IMF, including replacing bank credits to SOEs with government subsidies; boosting bank supervision, accountability, and transparency; and modernizing the payments system.
 One specific reform that has been achieved is the establishment in 2006 of the Algerian Real Time Settlements system, which facilitates the prompt and reliable electronic transfer of payments.
 In November 2007, the proposed sale and privatization of Crédit Populaire d’Algérie was postponed because of turbulent market conditions.
-Recently, HSBC and Deutsche Bank announced that they would commence commercial banking (in the case of HSBC) and investment banking (in the case of Deutsche Bank) in Algeria.
-Only a few companies are listed on the underdeveloped and relatively opaque Algiers stock exchange.
+HSBC and Deutsche Bank announced that they would commence commercial banking (in the case of HSBC) and investment banking (in the case of Deutsche Bank) in Algeria.
+Only a few companies are listed on the underdeveloped and relatively opaque Algiers Stock Exchange.

 The non-bank sector remains less developed, although recent reforms in the field of regulation and supervision have laid the foundations for leasing, factoring, and venture capital.

-The Algerian equity market remains relatively shallow, with only four companies being listed in the Bourse d’Algerie.
+The Algerian equity market remains relatively shallow, with only four companies being listed in the Algiers Stock Exchange.
 Conversely, the bond market has expanded in recent years: the government has issued debt instruments with varying maturities of up to fifteen years, and five private companies have issued corporate bonds.

 The insurance sector was liberalized in 1995, but is still dominated by government-owned institutions and so far accounts only for a very small part of the economy: total premium volume amounted to approximately 1 percent of GDP.
 The pension sector encompasses three pension funds, which attained coverage of approximately 40 percent of the working population in 2005.

 Based on 2006 and 2007 estimates, 31 percent of the total population has access to financial services, with one bank branch or post office every 7,250 inhabitants.
 The microfinance sector still has great potential for further development.
 A 2006 study could not find major regulatory impediments to microfinance and suggested that the geographical net of postal offices – offering an increasing number of financial services to customers – holds a high potential of increasing access to finance for the Algerian population.

 Official remittance inflows increased steadily from US$1.9 to 2.9 billion between 2005 and 2007.